Minyus/causallift/README.md

 ### What is uplift score?

+Uplift score is how much the estimated conversion rate will increase by the campaign.

 Suppose you are in charge of a marketing camppaign to sell a product, and the estimated conversion rate (probability to buy a product) of a customer if targetted is 50 % and the estimated conversion rate if not targetted is 40 %, then the uplift score of the customer is (50 - 40) = +10 % points.

 Likewise, suppose the estimated conversion rate if targeted is 20 % and the estimated conversion rate if not targetted is 80%, the uplift score is (20 - 80) = -60 % points (negative value).